massive cake and decor for maximalist wedding

 Venue ideas for a maximalist wedding

 1. Consider large spaces with a variety of event setup options.
 Throwing a maximalist wedding gives engaged couples the freedom to experiment with just about every aspect of “traditional wedding planning.”
 Don’t feel constricted by traditional ceremony setups (like theater-style with a middle aisle) or reception seating arrangements.
 Pick a wedding venue that has a variety of table sizes and setup options, a mix of indoor and outdoor spaces, and a passion for hosting unique weddings.
+If you want to really go big, you could even execute a mid-event shuffle and debut a completely new design for your reception!

 Find the perfect maximalist wedding venue!